On the Dynamics of Invariant Graphs for Dissipative Twist Maps: Introduction

 If the perturbation $\phi^\lambda$ is a $C^1$ function, then under condition (\ref{contrac}) of Theorem \ref{M2}, the regularity of the invariant graph can be improved to $C^1$.
 This regularity enhancement is based on both the contractive property (hyperbolicity in more general cases) of the mapping $F^{\phi^\lambda}_{(\al_1,0)}$ and the invariance of the graph with respect to $F^{\phi^\lambda}_{(\al_1,0)}$.

 \begin{Theorem} Given $\lambda \in (0,1)$, for each $C^1$ perturbation $\phi^\lambda$ satisfying

 the map $F^{\phi^\lambda}_{(\al_1,0)}$ admits a unique $C^1$ invariant graph. \end{Theorem}

+In view of (\ref{hype}), the parameter $\lambda$ quantifies the degree of normal hyperbolicity: as $\lambda \to 1^-$, the normal hyperbolicity weakens, while as $\lambda \to 0^+$, it strengthens.
 Theorem \ref{M22} presents a quantitative version of the NHIM theorem, establishing the relationship between the existence of invariant graphs and the ratio of decay rates as both normal hyperbolicity and the $C^1$-norm of the perturbation decrease simultaneously.

+Inspired by \cite{Ma} and employing normal form techniques, we perform a sequence of coordinate changes to obtain a more refined result.